thorek/gama/libs/doc/gama-principal.md

   * if successfull - creates a token (just a random number, hashed again)
   * stores the user item under this token - along with the current datetime and
   * and returns the token to the API client.

+The default `EntityPermissions` implementation expects a principal to have either `roles` attribute or `function` that return an array of roles or a boolean value.
+We manipulate the user item in a way that we do not expose the roles from the _datastore_ directly but add a `roles` function instead in which we simply return `true` if any of the user's roles include the "admin" role.
+With this such a _super user_ is allowed to access any entity's queries and mutation, even if the "admin" role is not included specifically to an entity definition.

 A client can now use the `login` mutation to get a valid token.

 *request*